opendevstack/ods-pipeline/docs/adr/20220308-namespaced-installation.md

 1. simpler to understand as there is no admin/user distinction
 2. simpler to install as no collaboration with a cluster admin is required at all
 3. simpler to customize since images are then controlled by users

+Projects can use or base their images on public `ods-pipeline` images available via ghcr.io, thus greatly lowering the burden this approach entails.